 The Maroons were clearly a formidable force sufficiently adept at warfare, to prompt a British officer in concluding that the island would have been lost had Governor Trelawney not brokered a deal with them.
-A state of open warfare continued for decades until the Maroons were offered a peace treaty by the English, which was signed by Cudjoe, the leader of the Leeward Maroons on March 1st, 1739.
-This agreement however, did not apply to the Windward Maroons, who were not involved, and were unaware of the signed agreement.
+A state of open warfare continued for two decades until the Maroons were offered a peace treaty by the English that was signed by Cudjoe, the leader of the Leeward Maroons on March 1st, 1739.
+This agreement however, did not apply to the Windward Maroons who were not involved and were unaware of the signed agreement.

 "...
 A straggling prisoner of Quoha's gang, being taken, he was sent to inform his brethren, with the conditions Mr. Trelawney held out to them, and which was accepted by Cudjoe long before Capt.
 Quoha, had heard any thing of it. (p.92)